pragma-/Plang/README.md

 The `fn` statement returns a reference to the newly defined function.

 #### Type-checking
-Plang uses a flexible system that allows dynamic run-time type-inference and static compile-time type-checking, known as Gradual Typing.
+Plang uses a flexible system that allows a mixture of dynamic run-time type-inference and static compile-time type-checking, known as Gradual Typing.

+This gives you the freedom to write untyped functions and let type-inference figure things out at run-time or to write static-typed functions that are checked at compile-time.

+Type-inference is useful for writing short concise code for embedding or prototyping, but runs the risk of run-time errors.

+Static-typing is slightly more verbose, but brings you the safety of compile-time type-checking.

+You can use a blend of both systems in Plang scripts.

 Let's consider a simple `add` function with various levels of type-safety.

-With no explicit type-specifiers, the function's return type and types of its parameters will default to the special `Any` type:
+With no explicit type-specifiers, the function's return type and types of its parameters will default to the `Any` type:

     > fn add(a, b) a + b; print(type(add));
      Function (Any, Any) -> Any

+It will dynamically infer, at run-time, the types of its parameters/return value from the types of the arguments passed to it and the value returned.

-    > fn add(a, b) a + b; add(3, 4);
+    > fn add(a, b) a + b; add(3, 4)
      7

 But be careful.
 If a `String` gets passed to it, it will blow-up with an undesirable